sharpjs/RSMassTransit/README.md

 A good choice would be `C:\Program Files\RSMassTransit`.
 Then, edit the `RSMassTransit.exe.config` file as required.

-RSMassTransit runs as a normal console application if invoked directly by a logged-on user.
+RSMassTransit runs as a normal console application if invoked by a logged-on user.
 It will exit on the first keypress.

 ```
 RSMassTransit.exe
 ```

-To install RSMassTransit as a Windows service:
+Otherwise, RSMassTransit runs as a Windows service.
+To install the service:

 ```
 RSMassTransit.exe /install